wishabi/jqr-helpers/Readme.md

 * `tab_container` - create a tab container
 * `date_picker_tag` - create a date picker
 * `buttonset` - create a radio button set
+* `will_paginate_ajax` - create a will_paginate interface that uses Ajax to
+replace the paginated contents.

 There are two sets of options that recur throughout the methods here: